 What are the Next Steps after the IEP Meeting?

 After your IEP meeting, what happens next?
 If your child has not already started, he or she will begin going for extra help at the interval established during the IEP meeting.

 Depending on the regulations set by your state, you will receive a certain number of updates throughout the year on your child’s progress.

 It can be really rewarding to see the progress of your child!

 At the end of the calendar year, another IEP meeting will be set up.
-At this meeting, your child’s progress will be discussed and whether the IEP needs to continue.
+At this meeting, your child’s progress will be discussed, including whether the IEP needs to continue.

-How To Be Involved With Your Child’s IEP As A Parent
+How to be Involved in Your Child’s IEP

 The number one thing you can do to help with the IEP established for your child is to find out activities you can do at home.
 This will give your child even more extra practice at the skill he or she is working on.

 You’re probably wondering how will I find the time for that?
 Well, the good news is the activities provided below are simple, and things you can add in throughout your day without much extra effort.

 Since Speech Blubs 2 was created to help children with speech and language, I have employed the help of my mom, a retired speech and language pathologist.